 Jay Worona is Deputy Executive Director and General Counsel for the New York State School Boards Association.
 Jay served as Chairman of the Board of Directors of the National Council of School Attorneys (COSA) in 2007.
 He has been honored by his peers who have appointed him as a Fellow of the New York State Bar Association.
 He also serves as an adjunct professor at the School of Educational Administration and Policy Studies at the State University of New York at Albany.
 Jay has updated the Bylaws of Ohav Shalom and has served on various committees.
 He grew up in Poughkeepsie.
 He and his wife Sandi are long-standing members of Ohav Shalom, and his children were b’nai mitzvah at our shul.
 Jay is a proud father and grandfather.

 Margery Diamond Zucker has attended services regularly since her college days and has been a member of Ohav Shalom for nearly 40 years.
 Her sons celebrated bar-mitzvah at our shul, and one was married on our bimah.
-Following retirement from her career in educational administration, she has been able to participate on the Ohav Shalom Board of Trustees where she has served as co-chair and has been involved with various committees including the Torah Writing Campaign Committee and the Coffee Connections Committee.
+Following retirement from her career in educational administration, she has been able to participate on the Ohav Shalom Board of Trustees where she has served as co-chair.
+She has been involved with various committees including the Torah Writing Campaign Committee and the Coffee Connections Committee.
 She has participated on Board of Trustees since 2011.
 For more than 25 years, she has regularly read Torah, Haftarah, and Megillot.